ElanaPearl/elanapearl.github.io/_posts/2025-10-22-the-bug-that-taught-me-pytorch.md

 What had changed?
 Those runs were months old.
 I tried reproducing them exactly, but couldn't pin down the exact environment—the codebase had evolved through multiple projects, refactors, and dependency updates.
 Without a clean "before vs after," I had to debug forward.

+The architecture itself is straightforward: a two-layer sparse autoencoder (encoder --> sparse hidden layer --> decoder).
+However, it has some training quirks the _could_ be potential culprits: the hidden layer uses TopK sparsity, where only the k largest activations remain (others are zeroed); the training process includes some manual gradient adjustments (gradient clipping for stability and modifications to decoder weight gradients); there's an auxiliary loss term to encourage feature activation.

-So I tried everything: varied learning rates, tested different schedules, simplified the loss function, tried different k values and hidden dimensions, adjusted auxiliary loss coefficients.
+Even though I thought my initial hyperparameters were already well-tested, I tried everything: varied learning rates, tested different schedules, tried different k values and hidden dimensions, adjusted the auxiliary loss coefficients.

 Nothing made a difference.

 Meanwhile, my actual research sat on hold while I was stuck second-guessing everything: was my code broken?
 My data corrupted?
 And the creeping doubt- I've been doing ML for years, why can't I make a simple two-layer autoencoder train properly?

-The architecture itself is straightforward: a two-layer sparse autoencoder (encoder --> sparse hidden layer --> decoder).
-However, it has some training quirks the _could_ be potential culprits: the hidden layer uses TopK sparsity, where only the k largest activations remain (others are zeroed); the training process includes some manual gradient adjustments (gradient clipping for stability and modifications to decoder weight gradients); there's an auxiliary loss term to encourage feature activation.

-Even though I thought my initial hyperparameters were already well-tested, I tried everything: varied learning rates, tested different schedules, tried different k values and hidden dimensions, adjusted the auxiliary loss coefficients.

-Nothing made a difference.

 The model was small enough that I was training on my MacBook (using the Apple Silicon GPU) and simple enough I could actually inspect every parameter.
 So after the standard checks turned up nothing, I started looking at the weights directly.